 Some of the students in the GC are embarking on a house-building trip to Cambodia to reach out to Tabitha and hence, our primary goal for the past few months has been to raise money for it.
 A high school theatre production was running week long this month and our GC decided to step up to sell snacks before and during the show.

 Several of my peers and I volunteered to stay back after school one day to mass bake in the food labs.
 I took on the responsibility to bake shortbread along with a few of my friends.
+One of my friends wasn’t familiar with the process which is why we paired up and I helped her based on the tips I’ve received when baking with my mom.
 We all had to work as a team and help each other out; whether it was to find the appropriate utensil or to tidy up the place in the end.
 We managed to bake quite an assortment of food.

-The day of the sale we learned how to make infused water.
+The day of the sale we learned how to make infused water and we each had to take turns preparing the ingredients.
 We put posters up of our GC and advocated for our cause.
-The sale happened incredibly fast as people came swarming in.
+The sale happened incredibly fast as people came swarming in, we had to be on a look out for each other to ensure it ran smoothly.
 That week helped us to work towards our ultimate goal.
 We have planned for similar events in the future.

 Towards the end of Season 1 my biggest accomplishment was publishing an article in community news for CultuRama, one of the most anticipated events in school.
 Here’s the link: https://perspectives.uwcsea.edu.sg/community-news/culturama-2018-celebrates-panorama-cultures.
 (Update: I just found out it has been published in the Dunia magazine!!)